 STEM for Zoo Habitat Design

-This program combines STEM with Economics and Business to unleash student innovation.
-Your students will design a new zoo habitat for hippos and learn about animal welfare.
+This program combines Science with Design and Technologies to unleash student innovation.
+Your students will design enrichment for hippos and learn about animal welfare.

 Students will learn: